I’ve decided to shut down the discussion forums on this site by the end of the year, sometime between Xmas and New Year’s.

 I want to thank everyone who participated in our online community and especially our amazing moderators for doing so much behind the scenes.

 If you’ve been active in the forums, this is the time to say your goodbyes, exchange contact info with friends there, and wrap things up however you wish.
-Since most people who read my blog never even participate in the forums, there’s a good chance you really don’t care about any of this.
-But if you do care, then I hope you enjoyed all the fish.
+Since most people who read my blog never participate in the forums, there’s a good chance you really don’t care about any of this.
+But if you do care, then I hope you enjoyed the five-year run we had.